merschformann/RAWSim-O/README.md

+# Working in ecf remote and azure vm

 # RAWSim-O

 RAWSim-O is a discrete event-based simulation for Robotic Mobile Fulfillment Systems.
 The intention of the simulation framework is to provide a tool for researching effects of multiple decision problems that occur when running such a system.
 For this, the framework enables easy extensibility for implementing new decision methods for the different decision problems.